onera/Cassiopee/Converter/doc/source/ConverterMpi.rst

     Convert a loaded skeleton tree (**LS**) to a partial tree (**P**).
     If rank=-1, all skeleton zones are suppressed.
-    If rank>=0, zones of given rank are suppressed.
+    If rank>=0, zones with proc != rank are suppressed.

     Exists also as in place version (_convert2PartialTree) that modifies t and returns None.